fattredd/url-simple-obsidian/README.md

 # Simple URL Cleaner for Obsidian

-An Obsidian plugin that automatically processes URLs when pasted into your notes.
+An Obsidian plugin that automatically processes urls when pasted into your notes.
 It cleans tracking parameters, shortens links from supported platforms, and can fetch page titles to create Markdown links - all configurable to your workflow.